US Christian Right Quiz

-By Jeffrey Rudolph (February 2012; last update November 2012)
+By Jeffrey Rudolph (February 2012; last update June 2018)

-An understanding of the Christian Right, a loose coalition of politically conservative congregations and organizations, is critical to understanding the US.
+An understanding of the Christian Right, a loose coalition of politically conservative congregations and organizations, is critical to understanding the United States.
 While the Christian Right has largely been frustrated in its attempts to reverse the cultural direction of America—it has failed, for example, to limit women’s rights, censor the media, ban abortions and prevent gays from serving in the military—it has largely succeeded in influencing the national debate, the Supreme Court and the Republican Party.

 The radical Christian Right is an enemy of the open society.
 Its attacks on the rights of gays, feminists, Muslims, secular humanists and others provide a vision of the type of society it desires.
 It is not mere coincidence that its vision mirrors that of radical Islamists who also seek to silence opposing views.

-This quiz seeks to explore the political influence of the Christian Right, and to highlight the threat its radical fundamentalists pose to the majority of Americans who value pluralism and tolerance.
+The following quiz seeks to explore the political influence of the Christian Right, and to highlight the threat its radical fundamentalists pose to the majority of Americans who value pluralism and tolerance.
 To paraphrase the philosopher Karl Popper, liberal tolerance should not be an excuse for passivity in the face of intolerant fundamentalists pursuing an illiberal America.

 THE US CHRISTIAN RIGHT QUIZ